 This year, I plan to earn more by targeting high-paying clients, asking for raises, and selling stuff before the move.
 In addition, I plan to diversify my income streams even further.

 I’m a huge fan of automation when it comes to finances.
 As humans, we make a lot of excuses for why we don’t do things.
 I’m no different.
 I’ve found that paying myself first through automatic contributions is the best policy.
 I automatically save 10 percent of my income, but I plan to increase that to at least 25 percent and contribute more as I can.

 3. Avoiding Lifestyle Inflation

-Even though I’m debt-free now, I plan on keeping the lifestyle I have, for the most part.
+Even though I’m debt-free now, I plan to keep the lifestyle I have.
 I don’t plan on suddenly increasing my expenses (aside from rent).

 I’m going to make my money work for me and use it as a tool to be happy and enjoy life, no longer being crushed by the burden of debt.